Your Guide to Continuous Onboarding for Saas | Userpilot Blog

 Link your social media accounts, and schedule your first post.

-You don’t need to show them how to invite their team members, group accounts by brand, use post engagement analytics, or generate client reports – not just yet.
+You don’t need to show them how to invite their co-workers, group accounts by brand, use post engagement analytics, or generate client reports – not just yet.

 They ask you to do the two main steps that are required for you to ‘get’ what a social media scheduler does.

 Clicking an item on the checklist (apart from the two ‘dummy’ tasks, that are there as a psychological hook based on the Zeigarnik Effect – read more about it here.) triggers two short flows of tooltips that take the user to perform these steps:

 Tooltip –> Action –> Tooltip –> Action –> Goal

 This way you’re guaranteed to get the users to perform the key actions without boring them.

 Ok, so assuming this went well, and your user is now getting used to using your core features regularly, and have clearly ‘adopted’ them, and you even managed to push them to pay – what do you do next?

 Don’t stop the onboarding process.